 |Santa Ana Fire Department||Main Number:||(714) 647-5700|

 - GGUSD asks that parents make sure their personal contact information in the Parent Portal is up to date to ensure quick communication in the event of an emergency.
 Up-to-date contact information is important to ensure schools have on file the names of individuals who are eligible to pick up students from school, particularly in the event of an emergency.

 - In the event of an emergency, GGUSD uses a mass notification system called ParentSquare, to contact families.
 Parents and guardians should first check their voicemail and email, as well as text messages.

 - Parents who are not receiving voicemails, emails, or text messages from the district, should contact their child’s school for assistance.

-- GGUSD elementary school use WeTip, an anonymous hotline, for all students and parents to report any behavior that may be of a concern.
+- GGUSD schools use WeTip, an anonymous hotline, for all students and parents to report any behavior that may be of a concern.
 The WeTip hotline, 1-800-782-7463, is open and available 24 hours a day, 7 days a week.
 WeTip’s hotline is a solution for students and community members to take an active role in maintaining safe schools.

 - GGUSD’s secondary schools use Google Voice which allows students and parents to report concerning/suspicious behavior or issues of concern.